FriendsOfPHP/well-known-implementations/README.md

-By requiring "friendsofphp/well-known-implementations" instead of "php-http/guzzle7-adapter", SDK maintainers can provide ideal experiences: because this package is also a composer-plugin (*TODO*), it will auto-install an actual implementation of the required abstraction when none is already installed, or reuse it if one is found.
+By requiring "friendsofphp/well-known-implementations" instead of "php-http/guzzle7-adapter", SDK maintainers can provide ideal experiences: because this package is also a composer-plugin, it will auto-install an actual implementation of the required abstraction when none is already installed, or reuse it if one is found.

 In their constructors, SDKs should then reference the provided "well-known" classes and they will get whatever implementation is available: